 An Inside Straight

 At 10:15 a.m., Boatswain’s Mate Martin Sibitsky donned 200 pounds of diving gear, including 40 pounds of ballast around his waist.
 Air hoses and a telephone line were connected to his metal helmet.
-He would spend minutes, not hours, underwater, as the pressure of the ocean would force nitrogen into his bloodstream.
-That could cause all kinds of strange behavior: blindness, symptoms of drunkenness, euphoria, unconsciousness.
+He would spend minutes, not hours, underwater, because the pressure of the ocean would force nitrogen into his bloodstream.
+And that could cause all kinds of strange behavior: blindness, symptoms of drunkenness, euphoria, unconsciousness.

 The day before, an old harbor tug, the Penacook, cruised back and forth for hours over the spot where the buoy was found, trying to snag the Squalus with a grapnel.
 Finally, the Penacook caught onto something.
 No one was sure if it was actually attached to the wreck, or to a boulder, or to something else.